SerenityOS/serenity/Ports/zig/patches/ReadMe.md

 protection and position-independent code by default.

 Co-authored-by: kleines Filmröllchen <filmroellchen@serenityos.org>
+Co-authored-by: Andrew Kaster <akaster@serenityos.org>
+Co-authored-by: Daniel Bertalan <dani@danielbertalan.dev>
+Co-authored-by: Dan Klishch <danilklishch@gmail.com>

-## `0004-Driver-Default-to-ftls-model-initial-exec-on-Serenit.patch`
+## `0002-llvm-Add-support-for-building-LLVM-on-SerenityOS.patch`

-Default to -ftls-model=initial-exec on SerenityOS
+Add support for building LLVM on SerenityOS

-This is a hack to make Clang use the initial-exec TLS model instead of the default local-exec when building code for Serenity.

-This patch should be removed when we implement proper TLS support.
+Adds SerenityOS `#ifdef`s for platform-specific code.

+We stub out wait4, as SerenityOS doesn't support querying a child process's resource usage information.

+POSIX shm is not supported by SerenityOS yet, so disable it in Orc.

+Serenity gives each thread a default of 1MiB of stack.
+Increase the default stack size for llvm applications when running on SerenityOS.

+## `0003-tools-Support-building-shared-libLLVM-and-libClang-f.patch`

+Support building shared libLLVM and libClang for SerenityOS

+This patch tells CMake that the --whole-archive linker option should be used for specifying the archives whose members will constitute these shared libraries.

+Symbol versioning is disabled, as the SerenityOS loader doesn't support it, and the ELF sections that store version data would just waste space.

-## `0005-libc-Add-support-for-SerenityOS.patch`
+## `0004-libcxx-Add-support-for-SerenityOS.patch`

 Add support for SerenityOS